dasic002/virtual_recipe_book/README.md

 ![Rules display](documentation/feat_rules.PNG) -->

 ### Data Models
+Chefs on the Net app uses a relational database to store and manage data.
+The relational database management system software used was PostgreSQL and was hosted on [Code Institute service](https://dbs.ci-dbs.net/).

 #### Entity Relationship Diagram

 ![Entity Relationship Diagram](docs/images/RecipeBook_ERD.jpg)

 <!-- ### Features Left to Implement
 These features were not implemented just so I did not get distracted with a feature creep and not deliver on my MVP.